jimasp/behave-vsc/.github/ISSUE_TEMPLATE/bug_report.md

 NOTE: before posting an issue, please make sure you read through the Troubleshooting section of the readme: https://github.com/jimasp/behave-vsc/blob/main/README.md#troubleshooting

+Please note that I can only support issues with the latest release (https://github.com/jimasp/behave-vsc/releases) and the latest version of vscode.
+The supported behave version is 1.2.6.

 **Describe the bug**
 A clear and concise description of what the bug is.